North East Community Forest Partnership

 PROJECT

 Community Forests are in and around some of the nation’s largest towns and cities, with the North East Community Forest covering 1,503 square kilometres across Newcastle, Gateshead, North Tyneside, South Tyneside, Sunderland, and urban County Durham.
-Since the project began over 100,000 trees have been planted as both open woodland and hedgerows.
+Since the project began, more than 400,000 trees have been planted across the forest area as both woodland and hedgerows.
 Increased tree coverage will improve our natural heritage and create happier and healthier places for us all to live in, work in and visit.

-The partnership is thriving more than ever, with members of the public and Northumberland Wildlife Trust volunteers planting more than 13,000 trees and contributing nearly 1,400 hours of their time during the 23/24 planting season.
-Highlights have included 1000 trees planted in just two hours at Ouseburn Farm and the 1.4 km hedgerow around Newcastle United Golf Course which has involved more than 130 people in planting!
+The partnership is thriving more than ever; highlights include 1,000 trees planted in just two hours at Ouseburn Farm and the 1.4 km hedgerow around Newcastle United Golf Course which has involved more than 130 people in its planting.

 Get Involved

-Sign up via the Eventbrite links here to secure your place at our public events, then all that’s left is to spread the word and dig out your wellies!
+Sign up via the Eventbrite links here (links appear below when events are scheduled, if there's a blank space there are no upcoming planting events scheduled yet) to secure your place at our public events, then all that’s left is to spread the word and dig out your wellies!

 Keen to do more?
 You can sign up to take part in regular volunteering opportunities by visiting our volunteering page here.